bge-barcoding/gene_fetch/README.md

 ## Contributions and citations
 GeneFetch was written by Dan Parsons and Ben Price @ NHMUK (2024)

-If you use GeneFetch, please cite our publication:
+If you use GeneFetch, please cite our publication: XYZ()